cyrillegin/dragonfly/README.md

 - `python __main__.py`
   This will start the python server and print out logs to the console.
 Like the server above, I suggest running this as a service or in screen.
   There are some sensors that require additional setup, this will be detailed in the Sensors section.

+### Satellite updates

+- `ssh username@ip`
+- `cd path/to/dragonfly/folder`
+- `git pull`
+  That should be it.
+The cherrypy server is setup up to auto restart on code changes.
+That said, make sure you check your log outputs because some changes could either not be picked up or stall out the server.
+To be extra sure, you can always restart.

 ## Sensors